Parameterized Complexity of Locally Minimal Defensive Alliances: FPT algorithm parameterized by neighbourhood diversity

 \section{FPT algorithm parameterized by neighbourhood diversity}

-In this section, we present an FPT algorithm for {\sc Locally Minimal Defensive Alliance} problem parameterized by neighbourhood diversity.
-We say two vertices $u$ and $v$ have the same type if and only if $N(u)\setminus \{v\}=N(v)\setminus \{u\}$.
+In this section, we present an FPT algorithm for {\sc Locally Minimal Defensive Alliance} parameterized by neighbourhood diversity.
+That is, we prove the following theorem. \begin{theorem} is fixed-parameter tractable when parameterized by the neighbourhood diversity. \end{theorem}

+In a graph $G=(V,E)$, we say two vertices $u$ and $v$ have the same \emph{type} if and only if $N(u)\setminus \{v\}=N(v)\setminus \{u\}$.
 The relation of having the same type is an equivalence relation.
 The idea of neighbourhood diversity is based on this type structure. \begin{definition} \rm \cite{Lampis} The neighbourhood diversity of a graph $G=(V,E)$, denoted by ${\tt nd}(G)$, is the least integer $k$ for which we can partition the set $V$ of vertices into $k$ classes, such that all vertices in each class have the same type. \end{definition}

-If neighbourhood diversity of a graph is bounded by an integer $k$, then there exists a partition $\{ C_1, C_2,\ldots, C_k\}$ of $V(G)$ into $k$ type classes.
+If neighbourhood diversity of a graph is bounded by an integer $k$, then there exists a partition $\{ T_1, T_2,\ldots, T_k\}$ of $V(G)$ into $k$ type classes.
 It is known that such a minimum partition can be found in linear time using fast modular decomposition algorithms \cite{Tedder}.
 Notice that each type class could either be a clique or an independent set by definition.
-For algorithmic purpose it is often useful to consider a {\it type graph} $H$ of graph $G$, where each vertex of $H$ is a type class in $G$, and two vertices $C_i$ and $C_j$ are adjacent iff there is complete bipartite clique between these type classes in $G$.
+For algorithmic purpose it is often useful to consider a {\it type graph} $H$ of graph $G$, where each vertex of $H$ is a type class in $G$, and two vertices $T_i$ and $T_j$ are adjacent if and only if there is complete bipartite clique between these type classes in $G$.
 It is not difficult to see that there will be either a complete bipartite clique or no edges between any two type classes.
 The key property of graphs of bounded neighbourhood diversity is that their type graphs have bounded size.
-In this section, we prove the following theorem: \begin{theorem} The {\sc Locally Minimal Defensive Alliance} problem is fixed-parameter tractable when parameterized by the neighbourhood diversity. \end{theorem}
+For example, a graph $G$ with neighbourhood diversity four and its corresponding type graph $H$ is illustrated in Figure \ref{ndfig}.